 THE LIGHTHOUSE AND BROWN CASTLE

 From the church, the trail goes on among citrus fruit trees, olive trees, pines and rosemary bushes.
-The landscape is emerald green; the air smells of lavender and rosemary, and we’re surrounded by the music of crickets, birds and cicadas.
+The landscape is emerald green.
+The air smells of lavender and rosemary, and we’re surrounded by the music of crickets, birds and cicadas.
 Finally we get to the Lighthouse, where we take a break.
-This is the perfect place for a picnic, with focaccia & torta pasqualina (with spinach and ricotta) or artichoke pie.
+This is the perfect place for a picnic.
+And a picnic we have, with focaccia, torta pasqualina (with spinach and ricotta) and artichoke pie.

 Later on, the golden sunset reminds us that it’s time to head back to Santa Margherita.
 Instead of taking the last boat, we decide to walk.
-There’s also a bus connecting Portofino to Santa Margherita, but it’s often crowded and it would be a shame not to fully enjoy the panoramic road.
+There’s also a bus connecting Portofino to Santa Margherita, but it’s often crowded and if it’s hot, you won’t be able to breathe.
+Also, it would be a shame not to fully enjoy the panoramic road.
 Halfway we stop at Paraggi, a secluded bay with a little beach owned by the renowned Bagni Fiore.

 PASTA AL PESTO FOR DINNER

-You cannot leave the Italian Riviera without tasting the famous pasta al pesto, a regional dish that consists of homemade pasta (trofie) with pesto sauce.
+You cannot leave the Italian Riviera without tasting the famous pasta al pesto.
+This regional dish consists of homemade pasta, called trofie, with pesto sauce.
 The preparation of Genovese pesto requires fresh basil, pine nuts, extra virgin olive oil and parmesan to be ground in a marble mortar with a pestle.
 It has nothing to do with the pesto sold in supermarkets.
 To me, the Italian Riviera will always be associated with warm colours, delicate flavours and aromatic scents.

 WHERE TO EAT AND SHOP ON THE ITALIAN RIVIERA

-• Panificio Pinamonti, Via dell’Arco, 23, Santa Margherita Ligure: focaccia, vegetable pies and baked goods.
+• Panificio Pinamonti, Via dell’Arco, 23, Santa Margherita Ligure.
+It sells focaccia, vegetable pies and baked goods.